-- a) All of the records requested, in the custody or control of any employee of the Dufferin-Peel Catholic District School Board are in such custody as a result of their role on behalf of the Student Transportation of Peel Region; - b) As a result, all of the records in the possession of [the consortium], as well as in the possession of any and all employees of the Dufferin-Peel Catholic District Board, acting on behalf of [the consortium], are not accessible pursuant to the provisions of the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), since the consortium does not constitute an 'institution' pursuant to MFIPPA. - [3] The requester (now the appellant) appealed the board's decision. - [4] During mediation, the board explained that while there was an agreement between the board and the consortium, a provision pertaining to record-keeping and record-sharing is not included in the agreement.
-The board further explained that the consortium operates as a separate business entity even though it does share space with the board from a facility perspective.
-It stated that it was involved in the tendering process; however, those records would be in the control of the consortium as the consortium is responsible for the provision of student transportation. - [5] The board further stated that if records were provided to the board, it would only be provided to the board as a result of its role and only on behalf of the consortium.
-The board advised that the consortium has a website and communicates directly with parents about bus cancellations and related matters.
-Parents or members of the public are referred by the board to the website or to contact the consortium directly.
-The board further stated that it did not have custody or control of the records and that it was the consortium who had both custody and control of the responsive records. - [6] In response, with respect to the board's position that the consortium is not subject to the Act, the appellant provided the mediator with a copy of "Financial Reporting for Transportation Consortia" dated September 2009 (the report) issued by the Ministry of Education, which indicates that the board is a full partner in the consortium.
+- [2] The board issued a decision letter to the requester explaining that it does not have custody or control of the requested records.
+The board further stated that it has been advised by legal counsel that the consortium is not subject to the Act. - [3] The requester (now the appellant) appealed the board's decision.

+- [4] During mediation, the board explained that while there was a Memorandum of Agreement between the board and the consortium, a provision pertaining to record-keeping is not included in the agreement.
+The board further explained that the consortium operates as a separate business entity in a separate facility.
+It stated that it was not involved in the tendering process and was never provided with those records and that it does not have access to the responsive records.
+Further, it stated that the board does not have physical possession of the responsive records and has never had physical possession of the records.
+The board indicated that it was advised by the consortium of the winning bidders.
+The board further stated that it did not have control of the records and that it was the consortium who had both custody and control of the responsive records.
+As a result, it is the board's position that it does not have custody or control of the requested records. - [5] With respect to the board's position that the consortium is not subject to the Act, the appellant provided the mediator with a copy of "Financial Reporting for Transportation Consortia" dated September 2009 (the report) issued by the Ministry of Education, which indicates that the board is a full partner in the consortium.
 It also indicates that the consortium is unincorporated.
-The appellant indicated his belief that unless the board's consortium was an incorporated entity instead of an unincorporated consortium, the board should be able to produce the records requested. - [7] The appellant stated that he was not satisfied with the board's decision and believed that even if the board did not have control of the records, it should be able to obtain them from the consortium and provide them to him.

-- [8] No further mediation was possible and the file was transferred to the adjudication stage of the appeal process where an adjudicator conducts an inquiry.
+The appellant indicated his belief that unless the board's consortium was an incorporated entity instead of an unincorporated consortium, the board should be able to produce the records requested. - [6] The appellant subsequently explained to the mediator that he was not satisfied with the board's decision and believed that, even if the board did not have the records in its possession, it should be able to obtain them from the consortium. - [7] The board advised the mediator that it maintains its position and suggested that the appellant obtain the requested records directly from the consortium that has a greater interest in the records. - [8] No further mediation was possible and the file was transferred to the adjudication stage of the appeal process where an adjudicator conducts an inquiry.
 Representations were exchanged between the parties in accordance with section 7 of the Information and Privacy Commissioner's (the IPC's) Code of Procedure and Practice Direction 7. - [9] In this order, I find that the consortium is part of the board.
 In the alternative, if it is not part of the board, I find that the board has control of the consortium's records.
 In any event, I order the board to issue a new access decision to the appellant.